Elfsong/Afterburner/README.md

 To tackle this, we introduce **Afterburner**, an iterative framework that leverages reinforcement learning (RL) to instruct LLMs how to generate code that is not only correct but also efficient.
 Afterburner creates a self-improving loop, continually refining code for better performance:

-- While SFT & DPO methods plateau, our RL approach shows continuous improvement 🔮
+- 🔮 While SFT & DPO methods plateau, our RL approach shows continuous improvement.
-- Pass@1 boosted from 47% to 62% 📈
+- 📈 Pass@1 boosted from 47% to 62%.
-- Outperforms human code efficiency likelihood jumps from 31% to 45% 🏆
+- 🏆 Outperforms human code efficiency likelihood jumps from 31% to 45%.

 ---
 ## Step 1.
 Data (Venus)